steamship-core/steamship-langchain/docs/use_cases/question_answering.md

 # Question Answering

 > :warning: **In memory vector stores (e.g. FAISS) are only suitable for stateless invocation.
-> When you want to use a stateful database it is recommended to use the `SteamshipvectorStore` **
+> When you want to use a stateful database it is recommended to use the `SteamshipVectorStore` **

 Steamship supports QA across databases using all four types of chains: `stuff`, `map_reduce`, `refine`, and `map-rerank`.